Ekinrin-Adde: Natural resources and tourist attraction

+EULOGY

 Emidin Festival is the annual new yam festival of the Ekinrin people.
 Emidin festival is usually celebrated in June.
 In the very old days, barns of yams shows the wealth of a person, someone with a large collection of yams marked prestige.

 From planting till harvest, the process of farming yam is taken sacred by the Ekinrin-Adde's culture.
 Around June, the first yams are harvested and celebrated by the people.
 Men would dig up their first yams for display and the farmers with the biggest yams are often admired.
 After the celebration, the yams are cooked or roasted with the women guiding the procession.

 This festival also serves as a period to thank the gods for a bountiful harvest and also to ask for abundant rains for the next planting season.
 It's a common practice for most indigenes of the town to return home to celebrate, meet their family members and also an age group reunion opportunity.

 According to tradition, it is unacceptable for the community member to eat new yam before the celebration.